Sys-Omertosa/SendCalyx/README.md

 reasoning trail behind that label.

 A CT slice goes through three convolutional backbones (InceptionV3, InceptionResNetV2, and Xception) whose six class probabilities feed a small stacked meta-learner.
-SendCalyx then reports what each member of the ensemble decided independently, how far apart those decisions were, and where in the image each network placed its attribution.
-Regions where the attribution maps agree and regions where they diverge are computed and rendered separately.
+The system then reports what each member of the ensemble decided independently, how far apart those decisions were, and where in the image each network placed its attribution:

+- per-model class probabilities and selected-class confidence,
+- vote counts, agreement ratio, confidence spread, prediction margin, and normalised predictive entropy,
+- pairwise Jensen-Shannon divergence across the base-model probability distributions,
+- a Grad-CAM map per backbone,
+- the pixel-wise mean of those maps, showing where attribution converges,
+- the pixel-wise variance, showing where it diverges.

 The point is inspectability.
-When the base models split, that split is the most interesting thing on the screen, and the interface treats it that way.
+A confident ensemble built on a split vote is a different object from a confident ensemble built on unanimity, and the interface treats it that way.
+Every quantity above is a deterministic description of model behaviour on one image, not a calibrated statement about the world.

 **For research and educational use only.
 Not intended for clinical diagnosis or medical decision-making.**